vjnambi/Minimalizer/README.md

 # Minimalizer
-Run Python on SynthesizedMinimalizer/main.py   OR   Run SynthesizedMinimalizer/dist/Minimalizer.exe
+Run Python on SynthesizedMinimalizer/main.py   OR   Run SynthesizedMinimalizer/dist/Minimalizer5.exe

 The GUI should open

 Select an input image

-Click on the input image in the GUI to select splotches
+Left click on the input image in the GUI to select splotches

 The text field should be populated with your image's filename and the splotch coordinates you selected